 Recently, two of my brothers became aware of my writings.
 I had never actually invited them to read my stories because I didn’t think they would be interested in the least.
-Their reaction to the news that I was blogging about my life, including when I was a child and also including very honest descriptions of our father’s behaviour during and after the divorce, was violent and bitter.
-To clarify, they were violent and bitter toward me, not toward Dad.
+Their reaction to the news that I was blogging about my life, including when I was a child and also including very honest descriptions of our father’s behaviour during and after the divorce, was emphatically bitter.
+To clarify, they were upset toward me, not toward Dad.
 Toward me.
 Wait, I was the one who was abused.

 No one was there to protect me.
 No one.
 My little brother Luke was there, but he is almost three and a half years younger than me.

 I am doing my best to therapeutically write about this part of my past.

-Lately, I was on the phone with my best friend from childhood, Flo.
+Lately, I was on the phone with my best friend from childhood, Kelly.
 Ever honest, she reminded me that she was there too.
-She said, ‘Morgan, I remember arriving at your house to find your dad walking around in his boxer shorts with the no-button fly wide open.
+She said, ‘Marn, I remember arriving at your house to find your dad walking around in his boxer shorts with the no-button fly wide open.
 And, the thing is,’ she said, ‘He didn’t then go and put on his robe.
 He just stayed walking around in his open-fly boxers.
 It was disgusting.’

-She continued with, ‘When Mark was manic (bipolar 1) he dry-humped me on the bed while I screamed for him to stop.’
-Flo would have been 16 and my brother Mark would have been 21 at the time.
+She continued with, ‘When Mark was manic (bipolar) he dry-humped me on the bed while I screamed for him to stop.’
+Kelly would have been 16 and my brother Mark would have been 21 at the time.
 Unfortunately, I think I was pounding on his back to stop.
 I had no idea how to react to this behaviour.
 It was outrageous.

 Last night, over our supper, I was again drawn back into the memories of the past.
 I told my husband of twenty-five years, Dean, about times when I would witness my dad being truly mean and abusive to my siblings.
 Telling them these hurtful messages: